ballerina-platform/ballerina-library/docs/library-development-process.md

 When it comes to API documentation we need to keep in mind three things
 - Docs that goes to Ballerina Central
 - Docs that goes to Ballerina Website
-- Docs that goes to Github readme.md
+- Docs that goes to GitHub readme.md

 All three docs need to be up to the required standard.